Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 24 Mei 2026 05.04.04 UTC
+- WIB: Minggu, 24 Mei 2026 06.06.29 UTC
-- WITA: Minggu, 24 Mei 2026 06.04.04 UTC
+- WITA: Minggu, 24 Mei 2026 07.06.29 UTC
-- WIT: Minggu, 24 Mei 2026 07.04.04 UTC
+- WIT: Minggu, 24 Mei 2026 08.06.29 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: attitude
+Kategori: friendship